 Subdivide the petri dishes into 6ths, numbered 0-5 on each.
 For dish one, do a wash of E. coli over the entire surface.
 Next, place paper markers in each section, and add a dose of ampicillin that corresponds to the section number (1 micro-liter for #1, 2mcl for #2, etc.). let grow for ~2 days (exact time forgotten), until bacteria growth is visible outside of the circles of effect for the antibiotics.
 Measure the circle of dead cells that surrounds the paper marker, and record with the corresponding dose.
 Swab from within the dead-zone from the antibiotic, and place in the spot for the corresponding dosage in the second petri dish.
 Ideally, antibiotic would be applied then, after an even distribution within the section from the swab.
 However, we let the bacteria grow to a certain population, then applied 5 mcl of ampicillin to all colonies.
 Due to the lack of visual difference between dead and living cells at the macro level, this was not the wisest.

 DATA/RESULTS

 The effect radii for ampicillin in the first round, given the dose and measured in centimeters:

+Table 1.
+Title goes here